Danny Yee >> Travelogues >> Oxford Blog >> Oxford

 The Last Bookshop

-Notable finds here include novels by Wolfgang Koeppen, W.F.
+Notable finds here (or in older incarnations of the shop) include novels by Wolfgang Koeppen, W.F.
 Hermans, and Gert Ledig.
 Mostly they have stacks of the same title, but they have occasional "one off" titles - a nice hardcover copy of Elias Khoury's Yalo, for example, and a hardcover copy of Menezes and Mendeiro's An Introduction to Auction Theory.

 Blackwells

 This is Oxford's best known bookshop.
-Spread over four levels - and three shops, with separate Art/Poster and Music shops on the other side of Broad St - Blackwells has a great academic and specialist range.
+Spread over four levels - and three shops, with a separate Art/Poster on the other side of Broad St and a shop in the Westgate shoping centre - Blackwells has a great academic and specialist range.
 It's also spaciously laid out, with armchairs for reading scattered throughout, and has a Cafe Nero attached to it.
 (For Sydney-siders, Blackwells has as many books (100000+) as Abbeys (55000) and Gleebooks (?) combined, but in at least twice the space.)

-There are plenty of 3-for-2 offers, even 2-for-1 classics, but also a few shelves of sale books: my finds here include Ancient Sukhothai for £1 and Israel's History and the History of Israel for £10.
+There are occasional shelves of sale books: my finds here include Ancient Sukhothai for £1 and Israel's History and the History of Israel for £10.
 Upstairs is a small antiquarian and secondhand section.

 Waterstones